fleetdm/fleet/docs/Using-Fleet/Osquery-process.md

 could be `Alive` or `Non-existent`.

-If the managed extension is `Alive` the watcher will check both the CPU utilization and memory consumption (same checks we perform for the child process) and if the managed extension is deemed unstable, we terminate the extension by following these steps:
+If the managed extension is `Alive` the watcher will check both the CPU utilization and memory consumption (the same checks we perform for the child process).
+If the managed extension is deemed unstable, we terminate the extension by following these steps:
 1. We send a `SIGTERM` to the managed extension
 2. After a delay (configured by osquery's `--watchdog_forced_shutdown_delay` flag) we send a `SIGKILL` to the managed extension.